afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

                template_ventricle_2.5mm dataset (and call it Tvent).
-             o Use -mask_intersect to intersect ventricle mask with the subject's CSFe mask, making a more reliable subject ventricle mask (Svent). o Ventrile principle components are created as per-run regressors. o Make WMe and Svent correlation volumes, which are just for entertainment purposes anyway.
+             o Use -mask_intersect to intersect ventricle mask with the subject's CSFe mask, making a more reliable subject ventricle mask (Svent). o Ventricle principle components are created as per-run regressors. o Make WMe and Svent correlation volumes, which are just for entertainment purposes anyway.
              o Run the cluster simulation.